Elijah-Cook-Code/SeamRipper/README.md

 replace the local host with yours if a different one was created, if "http://Localhost:5047/" was created for
 your local host as well no need to change this in the maui-program

-11)make sure your api project is still running in the background/pmc
+11) make sure your api project is still running in the background/pmc

-12)next set "SeamRipper" in sln to main project/ or check to make sure it is
+12) next set "SeamRipper" in sln to main project/ or check to make sure it is

-13)run it
+13) run it

-14)the program should launch and use the api!
+14) the program should launch and use the api!

 # notes: